-Utah boasts some of the most spectacular natural beauty of any of the 50 states.
+Utah nursing programs include diplomas, associate degrees, bachelor’s, and master’s degrees in nursing.
+The state boasts some of the most spectacular natural beauty of all 50 states.
 There is something for everybody to do in Utah.
-If you enjoy ski resorts, there are gorgeous ski slopes that rival some of the best in the U.S. Those that enjoy outdoor sports and activities will feel right at home in this beautiful state.
+If you enjoy ski resorts, there are gorgeous ski slopes that rival some of the best in the US.
+Those that enjoy outdoor sports and activities will feel right at home in this beautiful state.
 Utah offers rugged beauty that is a generous slice of the old west.
 Arches National Park and Canyonlands National Park are two of the most beautiful parks in the United States.

 Salt Lake City is the capital of Utah, and the population is close to 3 million.
-Those that enjoy films will absolutely adore the Sundance Film Festival.
+Those that enjoy films will adore the Sundance Film Festival.
 This festival attracts people from all over the world each year.
-If you enjoy city life, Utah has a wonderful combination of restaurants, movie theaters, concert halls, museums, and much more.
+Utah has a beautiful combination of restaurants, movie theaters, concert halls, museums, and much more if you want city life.
 If you are interested in becoming a nurse in this beautiful state, you can easily find one of the Best Nursing Programs in Utah.

-The Utah Department of Commerce Division of Occupational and Professional Licensing issues all nursing licenses for Registered Nurses (RN’s).
-A license can be obtained by exam for new nurses or by endorsement for candidates from other states.
+The Utah Department of Commerce Division of Occupational and Professional Licensing issues all nursing licenses for Registered Nurses (RNs).
+A permit can be obtained by exam for new nurses or by endorsing candidates from other states.
 After earning a degree, you will have to take continuing education (CE) classes every year to maintain your nursing license.

 Utah Nursing License By Exam:

 For licensure by exam in Utah, you’ll need to:

 - take and pass the NCLEX-RN

 - submit your fingerprints

 - pay the application fee